-It is concluded that the different shape of this airspace compared to Option 2 will not result in an increase of CO2 emissions compared with the 'do nothing' option.
+Aircraft expecting to navigate following the railway track may choose to route to the North resulting in additional flight time and a slight increase of CO2 emissions compared with the 'do nothing' option.
 See Ref.
-E for further analysis.
+D for further analysis.

 Group Impact Level of Analysis

 Wider society Greenhouse gas impact Qualitative

 Evidence